vekatze/neut/book/src/exponentials-in-action.md

 foo(xs)
 ```

 That is, the whole list `xs`, including all the elements, is copied *just to obtain its length*.
 This is nothing but a tragedy.
 Worse, this kind of procedure is pervasive.
 The list one isn't special at all.
-Flowers wither.
-The sky falls.
 We need something like a loophole, or every wish is crushed into pieces.

 This is the topic covered in the next section.
 We'll see some "noetic" operations there.